 Logging Service

-interface.
+In short, the logging service is a multi-handler service that accepts any handler implementing the interface.
 It's expected to provide the service with two handlers, one with the ID framework and one with the ID plugin.

 By default, the logging service attempts to log using the plugin handler, whereas messages logged by framework modules will always use the framework handler.
 In order to include sensitive data in the log messages, you need to instantiate the service with the second parameter set to true